iiRealisticDev/portfolio/PasswordGeneratorPY/README.md

 # Password Generator
 A working password generator.
-Rather ugly GUI currently, it was mostly a test to get used to Tkinter and **is not** and **will not** be production-ready.
+Rather ugly GUI but I don't plan on ever working with Python for GUI again, so

 ![PWGen](https://i.imgur.com/mLhWvKk.gif)